 evolution of security awareness training

 The focus, methods, and effectiveness of security awareness training have undergone significant changes over the years.
-Back in 2004, most programs were driven by the need for compliance — simply meeting regulatory requirements.
+Back in 2004, most programs were driven by the need for compliance—simply meeting regulatory requirements.
 Today, that focus has shifted to seeing cybersecurity awareness training as a means to manage and mitigate organizational risk.

 Along the way, training methods themselves have matured.
 In 2004, the dominant paradigm was for annual presentations, either as in-person training sessions or long-form computer-based training.
 Unfortunately, these lengthy, infrequent sessions do not result in good knowledge retention.
-A gradual shift toward short, focused training on individual topics represented an improvement, but these trainings were still presented infrequently, which allows knowledge to dissipate over time.
+A gradual shift toward short, focused training on individual topics represented an improvement, but these trainings were still presented infrequently, which allowed knowledge to dissipate over time.

 Around 2014, security awareness training began shifting toward continuous education and improvement, in which a program includes ongoing cycles of assessments and training.
-The latest developments have been “just-in-time” and in-context training, which adds the ability to launch training in response to an end user exhibiting poor cybersecurity behavior, such as unsafe web browsing.
+The latest developments have been “just-in-time” and in-context training, which adds the ability to launch training in response to an end-user exhibiting poor cybersecurity behavior, such as unsafe web browsing.

 Tools for Training End Users

-• 79% use computer-based awareness training.
+• 79% use computer-based awareness training

-• 68% use phishing simulation exercises.
+• 68% use phishing simulation exercises

-• 46% use awareness campaigns (videos and posters).
+• 46% use awareness campaigns (videos and posters)

-• 45% use in-person security awareness training.
+• 45% use in-person security awareness training

-• 38% use monthly notifications or newsletters.
+• 38% use monthly notifications or newsletters

 Tools for Training End Users